OpenDataServices/decision-pipeline/docs/tasks-and-activities/joining-a-decision-team.md

 ## How to join a decision team

-1. Inform the decision sponsor or another decision team member.
+1. Inform the decision facilitator or another decision team member.
 2. Add yourself to the Decision Team field of the {ref}`decision ticket<decision_ticket>`.

 ## When to join a decision team